Do You Give Gifts for First Communion? Tips & Gift Ideas

 eHow may earn compensation through affiliate links in this story.
 Learn more about our affiliate and product review process here.

-For some events, the proper gift etiquette is clear.
-However for the First Communion, it can be confusing.
 First Communion is a symbolic holy sacrament celebrated by members of the Roman Catholic Church and some Protestants.
-While most Catholic children receive their First Communion around the age of 7, Protestants may not receive theirs until sometime between age 8 and 14.
-These tips will help you navigate the uncertain territory of gifts for First Communions.
+While most Catholic children receive their First Communion around the age of seven, Protestants may not receive theirs until sometime between age eight and 14.

 Advertisement